 For the past few years the annual meeting has convened international landscape architects to participate in speaking engagements alongside local experts, exchanging cutting-edge ideas and sharing their views and experiences in landscape architectural design as the industry develops.
-Dou Zhang, ASLA, PLA, director of Sasaki’s Shanghai office, was invited by Mr. Yue-zhong Chen, moderator of the panel “Urban Public Space and Streetscape Design,” to give a talk on “Urban Streetscape Design and Transformation.”
+Dou Zhang, ASLA, PLA, co-director of Sasaki’s Shanghai office, was invited by Mr. Yue-zhong Chen, moderator of the panel “Urban Public Space and Streetscape Design,” to give a talk on “Urban Streetscape Design and Transformation.”

 In her presentation, Zhang explored how urban streetscape design and transformation are practiced and reimagined in China and other parts of the world.
 She examined the topic through three lenses: analysis of urban public space, rethinking of urban streetscape design, and implementation of contemporary urban streetscape design.

 Zhang opened with a discussion of the Emerald Necklace park systems in Boston, Massachusetts to elaborate on the diverse functions that a public space can serve.
 From leisure and education to stormwater management and habitat restoration, Zhang demonstrated that each program element plays a crucial role in defining urban living.
 Using the example of Commonwealth Avenue in Boston she made the case for the undeniable impact streets can have within an urban public space.